Arry-eng/Arry-eng.github.io/About.md

 - [Home](./README.md)
 - [About](./About.md)
 - [License](./LICENSE.md)

-@Content generated with the help of copilet, an AI companion developed by Microsoft.
-Learn more about Copilot at this [link:] ("https://www.microsoft.com/en-us/copilot"} \
+@Content crafted with the assistance of Copilot, an AI companion developed by Microsoft.
+Discover more about Copilot at this [link:](https://www.microsoft.com/en-us/copilot)